 Report Description Advanced Malware Shows file-based threats that were identified by the file reputation service.
 Protection To see the users who tried to access each SHA, and the filenames associated with that SHA-256, click a SHA-256 in the table.
 Clicking the link at the bottom of Malware Threat File Details report page displays all instances of the file in Web Tracking that were encountered within the maximum available time range, regardless of the time range selected for the report.
 For files with changed verdicts, see the AMP Verdict updates report.
 Those verdicts are not reflected in the Advanced Malware Protection report.
 File Analysis Displays the time and verdict (or interim verdict) for each file sent for analysis.
 To view more than 1000 File Analysis results, export the data as a .csv file.
 Drill down to view detailed analysis results, including the threat characteristics and score for each file.
 You can also search the cloud service for additional information about an SHA.
 The link is on the result details page.
 AMP Verdict Updates Lists the files processed by this appliance for which the verdict has changed since the transaction was processed.
-For information about this situation, see File Threat Verdict Updates, page 16-2.
+For information about this situation, see File Threat Verdict Updates, page 13-1.
 To view more than 1000 verdict updates, export the data as a .csv file.
 In the case of multiple verdict changes for a single SHA-256, this report shows only the latest verdict, not the verdict history.
-Clicking an SHA-256 link displays the Malware Threat Files page, which displays data only if the file was initially determined to contain malware.
+Clicking an SHA-256 link displays web tracking results for all transactions that included this SHA-256 within the maximum available time range, regardless of the time range selected for the report.
 To view all affected transactions for a particular SHA-256 within the maximum available time range (regardless of the time range selected for the report) click the link at the bottom of the Malware Threat Files page.